History of Cagliari: Roman era

-With about 20,000 inhabitants Caralis was the largest and most populous city of the island and the most important of the western Mediterranean basin of the Republic, and later of the Roman Empire.
-The city was equipped with important road links to the main towns of the island such as Sulki, with the coastal road and with that running through the valley of the Cixerri, Olbia and Tibula along the east coast, and Turris and Tibula along the road modeled on the current Carlo Felice, and finally a road through the centre of the island to the north coast.
-The town was also equipped with an amphitheater capable of seating approximately 10,000 spectators, temples, villas and aqueducts that supplied water, sourcing maybe from Domusnovas and Caput Aquas, near Iglesias.
+With about 30-20,000 inhabitants Caralis was the largest and most populous city of the island and one of the most important of the western Mediterranean Basin of the Roman Republic, and later of the Roman Empire.
+The city was equipped with important road links to the main towns of the island such as Sulci, with the coastal road and with that running through the valley of the Cixerri, Olbia and Tibula along the east coast, and Turris and Tibula along the road modeled on the current Carlo Felice, and finally a road through the centre of the island to the north coast.
+The town was also equipped with an amphitheater capable of seating approximately 10,000 spectators, temples, villas and aqueducts that supplied water, sourcing maybe from Domusnovas and Caput Aquas, near Siliqua.
 But the city was also endowed since the Punic time with numerous and large cisterns dug into the rock to collect rainwater and which can be seen today in various parts of the city.
 There were at least three cemeteries, one that was the same Punic necropolis of Tuvixeddu, another in the area around the churches of St. Lucifer and San Saturn, and Bonaria hill, and a third along the current Viale Regina Margherita, the burial site of the classiari or detachment of sailors of the fleet of Misenum, which was based at the city port.
 Along the main road out of the city to Turris, near the Punic necropolis, a mausoleum tomb dedicated to Attilia Pomptilla was built by her husband, Philip Cassio.
-Known as Viper's Cave, it is decorated with an impressive cycle of Greek and Latin CARMINA that can be considered the first literary work produced in Sardinia and surviving to the present day, the beginning of the literary history of the island.
+Known as Viper's Cave, it is decorated with an impressive cycle of Greek and Latin carmina that can be considered the first literary work produced in Sardinia and surviving to the present day, the beginning of the literary history of the island.

 Among the main economic activities, a primary industry was salt mining from brine at a site between Caralis and Quartu, still undertaken today.
 This salt as well as grain, leather (tanned in establishments found near the port) and other products made in Sardinia were exported to other provinces of the empire.

-In the Roman period, although administered by the prefect of the province, the city maintained institutions of Carthaginian origin, such as the Sufeti, magistrates that were elected annually until the time of the granting of the "municipium" status.
-On that occasion, according to some researchers, a coin was minted with the names of the last two sufeti of the city.
+In the Roman period, although administered by the prefect of the province, the city maintained institutions of Carthaginian origin, such as the Sufetes, magistrates that were elected annually until the time of the granting of the "municipium" status.
+On that occasion, according to some researchers, a coin was minted with the names of the last two Sufetes of the city.

 For the historian Florus, who lived between the first and second century AD, Caralis was already the city of cities of Sardinia in times of Punic Wars, and for the geographer Pomponius Mela, who lived in the first century, it was already a very old town.
 Claudian described the City of Caralis in the fourth century AD: